bernie-skipole/indi-mr/docs/source/usage/redis_keys.rst

 **devices**

-A set of device names.
+A list of device names.

 **properties:<devicename>**

-A key is created for each device name, for example, properties:telescope, properties:dome, etc., Each stores a set of property names for that particular device.
+A key is created for each device name, for example, properties:telescope, properties:dome, etc., Each stores a list of property names for that particular device.

 **attributes:<propertyname>:<devicename>**

 A key is created for every property name, for every device name.
-Each key stores a hash table of attributes:values for that property, device.
+Each key stores a dictionary of attributes:values for that property, device.

 **messages**